jenahparman/fall23-cs625/HW2-report.md

 ## Introduction

-This report will guide you through the steps I took to clean the PetNames.tsv dataset for analysis.
+This report provides an overview of the steps I took to clean the PetNames.tsv dataset for analysis.
 The survey was iniated on July 21, 2019 on Twitter by Dr. Jen Golbeck, and it collected information about people's pets, including the type of pet, the pet's full name (excluding the owner's last name), the pet's everyday name, age, and breed.
 Interestingly, the main goal of gathering this data was to create a messy dataset intentionally for practicing data cleaning.
-Now, let's dive into the steps I took to accomplish this goal.
+In the following sections are the steps I took to accomplish this goal.

 ## Data Cleaning Process